-Bring a Stroller
+Bring a Stroller to LEGOLAND Florida

 A good stroller is essential when planning a trip to any theme park.
-LEGOLAND offers rentals, but with babies I highly recommend bringing your own.
-Theme park strollers (for babies) must have three things: a reclining seat, tons of storage space, and cupholders for parents.
+LEGOLAND Florida offers rentals, but with babies and toddlers, I highly recommend bringing your own.
+Theme park strollers (for little ones) must have three things: a reclining seat, tons of storage space, and cupholders for parents.

 Use the Baby Care Center

-Most rides are for preschool aged children and up.
+Most rides are for preschool age children and up.
 There are a few rides that handheld infants can ride, but they have to be able to sit up on their own with good head control.
 If they are being carried, they don’t need shoes.
 However, if your little one wants to ‘walk’ onto a ride, they must have proper footwear on.
 My 11 month old LOVED the play areas sporadically around the park.
 While we passed a few that were for older children, there were several that were perfect for her age.
 I would take her to play while her sister was on a ride.

 LEGOLAND is Built for Kids

 It probably goes without saying, but there are LEGOS everywhere!
 From the intricate sculptures around the park to the Imagination play center to the play stations in ride wait queues, there are LEGOS around every turn.
 This kept my little one’s hands busy and kept her entertained throughout our trip.

 The height restrictions for certain rides can be a little confusing.
 Visit Guest Services upon entry and have your child(ren) measured.
 They’ll be given a wristband to indicate which rides they can enjoy.
 For the larger rides, there are play areas located throughout the park, typically close to more mature attractions.
 Take advantage of these spots and let your little ones burn off some energy.
 My younger daughter had so much fun playing.
 I particularly loved the play spaces in AC as a nice reprieve from the Florida Summer heat.

 Fueled for Fun